ORCID/ORCID-Source/TESTAUTO.md

         cd ~/git/ORCID-Source

-2. Run the test with the following arguments (note your `Dwebdriver.firefox.bin` path will be different
+2. Run the test with the following arguments (note that you need to insert your `webdriver.gecko.driver` path)

         export MAVEN_OPTS="-Xmx2g";
         mvn test -DfailIfNoTests=false \